-Many believe that life’s struggles happen for a reason.
-And if that’s true, what is the reason that this pandemic has happened?
-And, why are we all being impacted in such different ways?
+Many of us believe that life’s challenges happen for a reason.
+And if that’s true, what’s the reason this pandemic has happened?

-There’s the obvious surface stuff that is having a huge impact.
-Things like kids being home from school, concerns about finances and jobs, being cooped up with each other, trying to work from home, uncertainty, health care concerns, and global chaos to name just a few.
+There’s the obvious surface stuff like kids being home from school, concerns about finances and jobs, being cooped up with each other, trying to work from home, uncertainty, health care concerns, and global chaos to name just a few.

-But there is also something deeper that this global virus is attempting to teach us.
+But there’s also something deeper that perhaps this global virus is attempting to teach us.

 From a spiritual perspective, the Universe has created an opportunity for many to grow and evolve in the 1st stage of awakening which involves a journey inward to understand ourselves.